-Using diet to dissolve a calcium oxalate stone is not possible.
+Using a diet to dissolve a calcium oxalate stone is not possible.

 Once a stone has been retrieved, it can be submitted to the laboratory for analysis.
 After it is confirmed as calcium oxalate, the goal is to prevent future stones.